UK-Export-Finance/dtfs2/README.md

 docker-compose up --build
 ```

-NB `--build` is optional - it will rebuild the contaners.
+NB `--build` is optional - it will rebuild the containers.

 From another terminal, stop everything cleanly with:
 ```